3.1 Understanding Object-Oriented Programming

 For example, there is one class Fraction but many fractions (1/2, 1/3, 23/17, ...) which all behave the way we expect fractions to behave.
 The class Fraction and the classes it inherits from define this common behavior, as we will now describe.

 A given class declares its internal variables – states – and the behavior by implementing the methods.
-A variable is basically a named box which can hold any object.
+A variable is basically a named box that can hold any object.
 Each instance variable of a class gets its own box with the common name.

 Lets see how the Fraction class is declared: